 “(Canada players) come in threes and fours and surround the ball and I think we panicked a little and weren’t composed when we had the ball,” Attin-Johnson told Wired868.
 “We were always rushing.
 I think it was a lack of composure and not trusting in our ability to move on the ball.
 That is what killed us.

 Thirty two year old veteran Christine Sinclair came off the bench and cut in off the left flank to score her 159th international goal, which took her past former USA legend Mia Hamm as the second highest scorer in the history of the women’s game.

 Another retired USA striker, Abby Wambach, remains the international game’s most prolific scorer with 184 goals.

-Kadeisha Buchanan, Janine Beckles and Jessie Flemming got on the score summary too, as Canada ran riot down the flanks.
+Kadeisha Buchanan, Janine Beckie and Jessie Fleming got on the score summary too, as Canada ran riot down the flanks.

 “A lot of their goals came from the wings and we just didn’t have an answer for that,” said Attin-Johnson.
 “We knew that would be their strength going into the game.
 We gave them too much space and let them play to their strengths and they punished us.”

 “Guyana only need a draw to (advance), so we have to go out (and attack) with full force,” said Attin-Johnson.
 “We know they will (go into a) bunker and try to frustrate us, so we have to have an all or nothing mentality…